ligato/docs/docs/user-guide/concepts.md

     Mac-Address     BD-Idx If-Idx BSN-ISN Age(min) static filter bvi         Interface-Name 52:54:00:53:18:57    1      1      0/0      no      -      -     -               loop0
 ```
-This command contains dependencies on the `loop0` interface and the bridge domain with ID=1.
-The order of CLI commands must follow this strict sequence: interface, bridge-domain and l2fib.
+The `l2fib add` command performed above illustrates the dependencies on the `loop0` interface and the bridge domain with ID=1.
+The order of CLI commands must follow this sequence: interface, bridge-domain and L2FIB.

+---

-Now remove the interface:
+Now, remove the interface:
 ```bash
 vpp# delete loopback interface intfc loop0 vpp#